davidsamuelps/recurseit/content/post/2025/05/Migrating from WordPress to HUGO - Part 4/index.md

 Additionally, you will need the [WordPress export to Markdown tool](https://github.com/lonekorean/wordpress-export-to-markdown).

 **NOTE**: This tool requires nodejs to work.
 The minimal version for nodejs is "20.5.0".
-In my case, as I have a RaspBerryPi and it runs RaspBerry Pi OS, a linux debian-based distro (Debian 12 (bookworm)).
-I did install nodejs through nvm (node version manager) to get v22.
+In my case, as I have a RaspBerryPi and it runs RaspBerry Pi OS —a linux debian-based distro (Debian 12 (bookworm))— I did install nodejs through nvm (node version manager) to get v22.
 The steps I followed are below:

 **1. Navigate to nvm's [repo](https://github.com/nvm-sh/nvm#installing-and-updating) and follow the instructions to install it:**
 ```